DisastrousPatience83/Floating-Dictionary.koplugin/README.md

 A lightweight, highly customizable floating dictionary for KOReader.

-Instead of opening KOReader's full dictionary popup every time, Floating Dictionary displays a compact preview beside your selection, allowing you to continue reading without breaking your flow.
+Instead of opening KOReader's full dictionary popup every time, **Floating Dictionary** displays a compact preview beside your selection, allowing you to continue reading without breaking your flow.

 ---

-## Why?
+# Why?

-KOReader's built-in dictionary is excellent for reading long entries, but most lookups only need a quick glance.
+KOReader's built-in dictionary is excellent for reading long entries, but most lookups only need a quick reminder.

 Floating Dictionary adds an intermediate step:

-- Tap a word.
-- Read a compact definition.
-- Continue reading.
+> **Tap a word → Read the definition → Continue reading**

-- Open the full dictionary only when needed.
+Open KOReader's full dictionary only when you actually need it.

 ---